100 Florida Trails

 Mileage: 15 miles of trails for hiking and biking, about 7

-miles on earthen berms
+miles on earthen levees

 Surface: Packed dirt, sand, grass

-Nearby Points of interest: DeLeon Springs State Park,
+Nearby Points of interest: DeLeon Springs State

-Blue Spring State Park, Daytona Beach
+Park, Blue Spring State Park

 Support and Advocacy: